Dance in the Wind Yunomi Japanese Teacup

 Yunomi Japanese Teacups

-Yunomi is a vertical, cylindrical teacup.
-Basically, it is used for drinking Japanese tea by yourself.
-Because of its large capacity, the area where the tea touches the air is small, and the tea does not get cold easily.
-It is also suitable when you want to drink a lot of bancha or hojicha.
+Yunomi are a kind of vertical, cylindrical teacup.
+They are typically used for casual tea times.
+Because of the large capacity of a yunomi, the area where the tea touches the air is small, so the tea does not get cold easily.
+They are also suitable for when you want to drink a lot of bancha or hojicha.
 In sushi restaurants, tea is traditionally served in a yunomi.

 Cupping Blossoms: Yunomi Teacups with a Floral Embrace